John and Sarah Makin: Trial

+At the trial it was not established how the babies died, many of the bodies were too decomposed by the time they were discovered but Constable James Joyce gave evidence of finding bloodstains on the infant's clothing, just under the armpits and believed the infants had been stabbed in the heart with a hatpin.

+On the second day of the trial, one of those who gave evidence was Edward Jordan, a horse-trainer, who was locked up in the Newtown police station with John Makin.
+During the confinement he claimed Makin had told him that seven babies had been found, but there was an eighth not yet discovered.
+Makin added that when the eighth was found, "he would never see daylight any more—that was what a man got for obliging people".
+Jordan also claimed Makin had told him, "no doctor could prove that he had poisoned any of the children, because he never went near a chemist".

-The Crown’s case, conducted by the prosecutor Patrick Healy, was completed early on March 8, the third day of the trial.
+The Crown's case, conducted by the prosecutor Patrick Healy, was completed early on 8 March, the third day of the trial.
 For the defence the prisoners made no statement, nor did they call any evidence.
-Williamson, the Makin’s solicitor, then proceeded to address the jury.
+Williamson, the Makins' solicitor, then proceeded to address the jury.
 He claimed that the Crown had failed to prove a murder had been committed, that the cause of death had not been given in regard to any of the infants referred to in the evidence, and as such it was "an insult to their intelligence" that the jury members should be asked to think that because certain children had been found dead, that the child whose death was the subject of the trial had been murdered.
 Healy, the Crown Prosecutor, admitted that "the case was a very extraordinary and a unique one" but he considered that the jury "would have no difficulty" in concluding that the child had been murdered.
 The jury retired at five in the afternoon to consider their verdict.
 After discussions between the jury foreman and the judge just after nine o'clock, it was determined that the jury was unlikely to reach a verdict that night, after which the jury was locked up for the night.

-When the jury returned to the court at 10 a.m. the next morning, March 9, the foreman stated they had agreed to a verdict, guilty of the murder of Horace Murray in respect of both prisoners.
+When the jury returned to the court at 10 a.m. the next day, 9 March, the foreman stated they had agreed to a verdict, guilty of the murder of Horace Murray in respect of both prisoners.
 The foreman added that they strongly recommended mercy for Sarah Makin.
 Justice Stephens said he would defer passing sentence pending a determination by the Full Court of the Supreme Court on points regarding the admissibility of certain evidence at the trial, that had been raised by Williamson, solicitor for the accused.